SilSea/pytest_project/README.md

-This Program create for test website automatic if is actual or not actual and update data to excel
+# This Program create for test website automatic between actual or not actual and update data to excel